 In this painting Cabanel created a violent fantasy, and like many Academic artists, passed it off as classical homage.
 And he was successful.
-In 1861 Napoleon III purchased Nymph Abducted by a Faun for his private collection, and would later acquire another one of Cabanel's thinly veiled erotic artworks, The Birth of Venus.
-Art through the ages has engaged with humanity's darkest tastes, critiquing or stimulating them.
+In 1861 Napoleon III purchased Nymph Abducted by a Faun for his private collection, and later acquired another of Cabanel’s thinly veiled erotic artworks: The Birth of Venus.
+Art through the ages has engaged with humanity’s darkest tastes, critiquing or stimulating them.
 These artworks are still worthy of study, worthy of examination, as long as we don't participate in the same lie that Cabanel did.
-As historian Rebecca Levitan so perfectly puts it, "Enough with abductions.
-In our teaching and in our scholarship, let’s call a spade a spade and a rape a rape."
+As historian Rebecca Levitan so perfectly puts it, “Enough with abductions.
+In our teaching and in our scholarship, let’s call a spade a spade and a rape a rape.”

 Got questions, comments or corrections about Nymph Abducted by a Satyr?
 Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.

 Reed Enger, "Nymph Abducted by a Satyr," in Obelisk Art History, Published November 25, 2015; last modified November 07, 2022, http://www.arthistoryproject.com/artists/alexandre-cabanel/nymph-and-satyr/.